Skip to content

 str

-JSON string containing results for all URLs
+JSON string containing results for all URLs.

-Source code in src/enhancedtoolkits/downloader.py
+Source code in src/enhancedtoolkits/downloading.py

 Args:

-urls: List of URLs to download
+urls: List of URLs to download.

-format: Output format for all URLs
+output: Output format for all URLs.

 Returns:

-JSON string containing results for all URLs
+JSON string containing results for all URLs.

 """